Vivek1-coder/tutedude-front/README.md

 - `public/` — Static assets.
 - `lib/` — General utilities.
 - `tutedude-front/` — (empty or legacy, not used in main app).

 ---

+## 🌟 What Makes Tutedude Unique?

+Tutedude is not just another healthcare app—it's your **personal AI-powered health companion**!
+Here’s what sets it apart:

+---

+### 🚀 **Key Features**

+- 🤖 **AI Health Chat**: Instantly chat with an intelligent assistant for symptom checks, health advice, and more—24/7!
+- 📄 **Lab Report Analyzer**: Upload your lab reports (PDFs) and get clear, actionable insights, summaries, and visualizations.
+- 📊 **Personal Health Dashboard**: Track all your reports, view trends, and monitor your health journey in one secure place.
+- 🔒 **Secure & Private**: Your data is protected with modern authentication and never shared without your consent.
+- 🌈 **Modern, Intuitive UI**: Enjoy a beautiful, responsive interface with 3D visuals, dark mode, and smooth animations.
+- 🏥 **Seamless Experience**: From sign-up to chat to report analysis, every step is fast, easy, and user-friendly.

+---

+### ✨ **Why You'll Love It**

+- **All-in-One**: No more juggling apps—get chat, reports, and insights in one place.
+- **AI at Your Service**: Get instant, reliable answers and support, anytime.
+- **Visual Health Insights**: Understand your health with charts, summaries, and expert-level explanations.
+- **Built for You**: Designed for real people, with accessibility and ease-of-use at its core.

+---